 In 2009, Mr. Mdwaba was awarded BBQ Businessman of the year Award as well as overall Platinum Businessman of the Year and Topco Black Businessman of the year by the Metropolitan Oliver Empowerment Award.

-Mr. Herz’s current activities include serving on the boards of directors and various board committees of Fannie Mae, Morgan Stanley (Chairman of Audit Committee), Workiva Inc., itBit Trust Company, and the Sustainability Accounting Standards Board, on the advisory boards of AccountAbility and the Manchester Business School in England, as an Ambassador for the International Integrated Reporting Council, and as a member of the Audit Committee Chair Advisory Council of the National Association of Corporate Directors.
-He is also an executive in residence and member of the faculty of the Columbia Business School and serves on the Standing Advisory Group of the U.S. Public Company Accounting Oversight Board, the Financial Reporting Faculty Advisory Group of the Institute of Chartered Accountants in England and Wales, and the Accounting Standards Oversight Council of Canada.
+Mr. Herz’s current activities include serving on the boards of directors and various board committees of Fannie Mae ( Chairman of Audit Committee), Morgan Stanley (Chairman of Audit Committee), Workiva Inc., Paxos, and the Sustainability Accounting Standards Board Foundation, on the Independent Investment Committee of UNOPS, on the advisory boards of AccountAbility, Adtalem Professional Education, Libra Services, Inc., and the Alliance Manchester Business School in England (from 2006-2017), as an Ambassador for the International Integrated Reporting Council, and as a member of the Audit Committee Chair Advisory Council of the National Association of Corporate Directors.
+He is also an executive in residence and member of the faculty of the Columbia Business School and serves on the Standing Advisory Group of the U.S. Public Company Accounting Oversight Board, the Financial Reporting Faculty Advisory Group of the Institute of Chartered Accountants in England and Wales, and was a member of the Accounting Standards Oversight Council of Canada from 2011-2017.
 Mr. Herz also provides consulting services on financial reporting and other matters through Robert H. Herz LLC, of which he is President.

 Ms. Carol Atwood